 Nevertheless, selenide spinels are interesting compounds for applications as solid electrolyte in solid-state batteries.
-A promising candidate for a Mg2+ solid electrolyte material is MgSc2Se4, showing low migration barriers of $E{mig} = 0.370 \pm 90$ meV [10].
-However, the use as solid electrolyte is hindered by substantial partial electronic conductivity [13] that is ~ 0.04% of the ionic conductivity [10].
-Based on the reported experimental data for MgSc2Se4 [10], we calculated for a charged Mg|MgSc2Se4 | Mo6S8 battery with an assumed cell voltage of 2 V a non-negligible self-discharge current of 0.43 μ A across a separator with 6 mm diameter.
+A promising candidate for it's use as solid electrolyte is MgSc2Se4, showing low migration barriers of $E{mig} = 0.370 \pm 90$ meV.^[10] However, the use as solid electrolyte is hindered by substantial partial electronic conductivity^[13] that is ~0.04% of the ionic conductivity.^[10] Based on the reported experimental data for MgSc2Se4,^[10] we calculated for a charged Mg|MgSc2Se4|Mo6S8 battery with an assumed cell voltage of 2 V a non-negligible self-discharge current of 0.43 μA across a separator with 6 mm diameter.
 We estimate that a loss of 10% can be expected after just 16 hours (see Supporting Information).
-In order to decrease his relatively high self-discharge rate, the electronic conductivity of the solid electrolyte has to be minimized.
-Here, strategies to reduce electronic conductivity such as aliovalent doping or variation of the synthesis conditions - leaving the high ionic conductivity untouched - may help to overcome these issues [14, 15].
-Previously, we have investigated the mobility of
+In order to decrease its relatively high self-discharge rate, the electronic conductivity of the solid electrolyte has to be minimized.
+Here, strategies to reduce electronic conductivity such as aliovalent doping or variation of the synthesis conditions - leaving the high ionic conductivity untouched - may help to overcome these $issues.^{\scriptscriptstyle [14,15]}$ Previously, we have investigated the mobility of various charge carriers in a MgSc2Se4-based model system by theoretical means,^[12] providing valuable insights on the role of the ionic size, charge, and bonding character of the investigated charge carriers in the spinel structure.
+Furthermore, we recently showed that the respective stability of ions with octahedral and tetrahedral coordination environment that is